 NEEP's Code Adoption Toolkit is a collection of state, regional, and national resources to help inform the adoption of building energy codes.
-This document provides an overview of the benefits of energy codes along with guidance and tools to help municipalities and states through the process of adopting their energy code and achieving high compliance rates (see NEEP's Code Compliance Toolkit).
+This document provides an overview of the benefits of energy codes along with various resources and tools to guide municipalities and states through the process of adopting their energy code and achieving high compliance rates (see NEEP's Code Compliance Toolkit).

-Resources in this document can help inform energy code adoption and ensure the adoption of an efficient, healthy, and energy- and cost-saving code.
-These include links to model codes, state-specific base/stretch codes, cost analyses, and U.S. Department of Energy (U.S. DOE) energy efficiency gains and cost-effectiveness determinations, code comparisons, exemplars, case studies, documents discussing the benefits of energy codes.
+There are many resources in this document to inform your energy code adoption processes and ensure the adoption of an efficient, healthy, and energy- and cost-saving code.
+These include links to model codes, state-specific base and stretch codes, cost analyses and U.S. Department of Energy (U.S. DOE) energy efficiency gains and cost effectiveness determinations,1 code comparisons, exemplars, case studies, documents discussing the benefits of energy codes.